elraito/EstEID.Blazor/README.md

 3) Keeping account of employees present in a company.
 4) ...

-There are no error check whatsoever.
+There are no error checks whatsoever as its a simple demo.
+Feel free to copy paste anything from here without credit attribution.